Ice jacking: Lakes and shorelines

 Ice jacking is a continuous process that occurs during the winter in areas near lakes.
 The process starts when the ice begins to crack.
 When water then fills in those gaps, the process repeats and continues until there is a wall of ice surrounding the lake's shoreline, sometimes reaching up to three feet.
 The extent of ice jacking often depends on temperatures and snow coverage.
-When there is snow atop the ice, it serves as an insulating layer that helps the ice stays at a constant temperature.
+When there is snow atop the ice, it serves as an insulating layer that helps the ice stay at a constant temperature.
 When there is no snow, the ice is subject to changing ambient temperatures.
 Thus, when the temperature decreases, ice not covered by snow will contract, forming cracks that will later be filled in with water from below.
 When the temperature rises, the ice expands and pushes up towards the shoreline since it has nowhere else to go.
 More pressure is put on the shoreline as the ice is jacked towards it, often leading to ice ridges or mounds of rock and soil pushed upwards.

 Ice jacking can provide benefits to a lake ecosystem by trapping nutrients in the ice, creating organic fertilizer.
 This also creates a buffer zone (a transition between land and aquatic organisms) by fostering plant growth on the shoreline which helps the development of future organisms and can aid in growing fish populations.
 However, ice jacking is impractical because of the lack of control over the process.
 There are a few defenses that can fight against ice jacking, such as building a riprap or adding sand to the shoreline, but these defenses have variable outcomes.
 For example, the riprap could allow the natural process to take place, but there is no guarantee these natural processes would help; they could just as likely repair the damage as leave the affected areas damaged.
 There are no methods that will prevent damage from ice jacking.

 Ice jacking can also cause severe property damage, such as occurred on December 17, 2008, at a Gondola tower on Blackcomb Mountain in Whistler, British Columbia.
 The tower collapsed as the water froze in a splice on the tower, causing structural failure when the water expanded around 2:30 p.m., leaving over fifty passengers stranded in sub-zero temperatures for hours.
 Following the incident, lift maintenance teams conducted inspections of all other towers to make sure there would be no other occurrence of ice jacking before resuming operation.